jvl711/MediaFormatParserPlugin/README.md

 This is a SageTV MediaFormatParser plugin that utilizes FFmpeg

 ## Installation Instructions

-*Note: As of right now this is only available for windows installs*
+*Note: As of right now this is only available for x64 windows installs of SageTV*

 - Shutdown sagetv service
 - Backup sagetv folder
 - Download the pre-release version of the Sage.jar and place it into the root of the SageTV folder